syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-DigitalSignature.md

 //Validate all signatures in loaded PDF document and get the list of validation result List<PdfSignatureValidationResult> results;
 bool isValid = loadedDocument.Form.Fields.ValidateSignatures(collection, out results);
+Console.WriteLine("All signatures in the document are valid: " + isValid);
 //Close the document
 loadedDocument.Close(true);